 Children learn their letters and corresponding sounds through fun games and the use of ‘signifiers’ – actions to help them remember each individual sound.

-The school uses the following reading schemes:
+In addition the Academy uses the following reading schemes:

 - Bug Club